-AGCO makes tractors, combines, hay and forage tools, sprayers, and replacement parts for agricultural end uses.
-It sells through a global network of some 3,100 dealers and distributors spanning 140 countries.
+AGCO makes tractors, combines, hay and forage tools, sprayers, grain storage and protein production systems, seeding and tillage implements, and replacement parts for agricultural end uses.
+It sells through a global network of some 3,000 dealers and distributors spanning more than 150 countries.
 It also builds diesel engines, gears, and generators through its AGCO Sisu Power unit.
-Its four core machinery brands include Massey Ferguson, Challenger, Valtra (Finland-based), and Fendt (Germany).
+Core brands include Massey Ferguson, GSI, Challenger, Valtra (Finland-based), and Fendt (Germany).
 The company offers financing services to retail customers and dealers via a venture with Dutch company

 Sales and Marketing

-AGCO distributes its products primarily through a network of 350 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
+AGCO distributes its products primarily through a network of 3,000 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
 Distributors also sell its products through a network of dealers supported by the distributor.
 Sales are not dependent on any specific dealer, distributor, or group of dealers.